-2. If the lubricant level is low, remove the fill plug from the chain case cover and add Synthetic Chain Lube through the fill plug hole.
-When the lube is halfway up the sight glass, install the plug.
+2. If the lubricant level is low, add Synthetic Chain Lube through the level plug opening.
+When the lubricant is level with the bottom of the level plug threads, install the level plug.
+Tighten to 60 in-lb (6.8 N-m).